robersonrodrigo/robersonrodrigo/README.md

 ###

-<h3 align="left"><strong>🧪 Projetos em andamento</strong></h3>
+<h3 align="left"><strong>🚧 Projects in Progress</strong></h3>

-- 🔍 Ferramentas para automação de reconhecimento ofensivo em Bash
+- 🔍 Bash-based tools for automated offensive reconnaissance
-- 📡 Scripts para varredura de portas e coleta de banners
+- 📡 Custom scripts for port scanning and banner grabbing
-- 🛠 Integrações de alertas e logs com Wazuh, Telegram e AD
+- 🛠 Alert and logging integrations using Wazuh, Telegram, and Active Directory
-- 👾 Estudo e aplicação de força bruta com Hydra, John, Hashcat
+- 👾 Studying brute-force attacks with Hydra, John the Ripper, and Hashcat

 ###